abirrahi10/Project-SKAM/README.md

 SKAM is an application (currently only in iOS) that makes connecting the world with a single tap easier!
 If you've ever gotten tired of sending your friend your Instagram name, your Facebook name, their phone number, and more, SKAM helps you save time from that hassle.
 Users on the application will be allowed to create up to three cards: personal, work, and student cards for all aspects of their lives.
 Each card contains different information so you're not oversharing based on your environment!
 With a single search or tap of the virtual card, you can share whichever card you want with anyone who uses SKAM!

 ## Owners
-Abir Rahi - abirrahi10 < br / >
+Abir Rahi - abirrahi10 <br/>
-Karim Elshabassy - KarimE146 < br / >
+Karim Elshabassy - KarimE146 <br/>
-Michael Brusilo - MDBTheGreat < br / >
+Michael Brusilo - MDBTheGreat <br/>
-Shayaan Mohammed - Shayaan2972 < br / >
+Shayaan Mohammed - Shayaan2972 <br/>

 ## Get it Running!